 The Chicago Fireplace Power Rankings

-Here are the 13 best fireplaces in Chicago.
+Here are the 18 best fireplaces in Chicago.

 The wood-burning fireplace at The Moonlighter is in its own little caged-off section, surrounded by a bunch of wooden benches.
-It basically looks like where people huddle in a post-apocalyptic hide-out.
+It basically looks like where people would huddle in a post-apocalyptic hideout.
 But, in actuality, it just makes sure there are plenty of seats available.
 Plus, it provides a totally different feel than the rest of the space, which is a glorified sports bar.
 As a bonus, there is an auxiliary fireplace outside.